Generalized Dualities and Supergroups: Discussion

 \acknowledgments

-We would like to thank Riccardo Borsato, Sybille Driesen, Gabriel Larios, Gr\'{e}goire Josse, Edvard Musaev, Yuho Sakatani, and Linus Wulff for helpful discussions.
+We would like to thank Riccardo Borsato, Sybille Driesen, Gabriel Larios, Gr\'{e}goire Josse, Edvard Musaev, Yuho Sakatani, and Linus Wulff for helpful discussions, and Evgeny Ivanov, Martin Wolf, Pietro Grassi, Peter West, and Ali Eghbali for helpful comments.
 FH wants to thank the organizers of the workshop ``Supergravity, Strings and Branes'' at Bogazici University, Turkey for giving him the opportunity to present this work.
 The work of FH is supported by the SONATA BIS grant 2021/42/E/ST2/00304 from the National Science Centre (NCN), Poland.
 CNP is supported in part by DOE grant DE-FG02-13ER42020.